UPPMAX/uppmax_intro_day_1/docs/sessions/login_console.md

     - Understand that after login, one is on a login node
     - If needed: has installed an SSH client
         - Windows: MobaXTerm
-    - Can log in to the console environment using a terminal with X forwarding
+    - (optional) Can log in to the console environment using a terminal with X forwarding
-    - Can determine if X forwarding works
+    - (optional) Can determine if X forwarding works

 ???- question "For teachers"